-Italian ballerina Liliana Cosi, born in Milan in 1941, had a glorious career but was overshadowed by the great Carla Fracci, rather like Margot Fonteyn’s fame almost obliterated many of the outstanding talents of her generation.
+Italian ballerina Liliana Cosi, born in Milan on 15 August 1941, had a glorious career but was overshadowed by the mighty Carla Fracci, rather like Margot Fonteyn's fame almost obliterated many of the outstanding talents of her generation.

 After completing her studies at the ballet school at La Scala, she went to the Bolshoi for three years from 1963 where she studied with Messerer and Ulanova.
 Here she danced Giselle with Vladimir Vassiliev in 1966, and The Sleeping Beauty with Vladimir Tikhonov in 1967, during the years when Russia was largely closed off to the rest of the world.
 She was the first Italian dancer to perform in Russia since the great Pierina Legnani and Carlotta Brianza at the end of the 19th Century.

 Cosi became an étoile at La Scala in 1970, where she danced The Nutcracker with Rudolf Nureyev in the Milanese début of his version of the ballet.
 She danced many times with Nureyev who became a close friend.
 She would smuggle letters into Russia from Nureyev to his family on her numerous visits to dance with the Bolshoi.
 During this time she embarked on annual tours of Russia in Moscow, Riga, Odessa, Tbilisi and other major centres totalling 130 performances over an eight year period of Swan Lake, Giselle, The Sleeping Beauty and Don Quixote.
 She danced in several productions with the London Festival Ballet, and accompanied Nureyev on international tours.

 The impresario Yurok took her around America, and Patrice Bart brought her to Paris.
 In 1972, during a Royal Gala in Madrid, she met Romenian dancer Marinel Ştefănescu who was to become an important figure in her life.